Houston Psychiatrist

 What Schooling Do You Need to Become a Psychiatrist

-To become a psychiatrist, you must first have a bachelor’s degree from an accredited institution.
+To achieve a career as a psychiatrist, you must first have a bachelor’s degree from an accredited institution.
 These degrees are often in the pre-med area, psychology, sciences, or a combination.
 The degree does not have to be science related though.
 Any degree with the appropriate pre-requisites will suffice.
 Academic advisors can help develop a program of classes to keep you on track.

 Psychiatrists are medical doctors, so it is necessary to start with the MCAT (medical college admissions test), get admitted to a MD or DO Program.
 After graduating medical school (4 years), begins years of clinical residency.
 For psychiatry, the standard general residency is four years.
 Many psychiatrists will work additional years to sub-specialize.